-Known throughout Germany for the Albert Ludwig University of Freiburg, thanks to good weather, and vineyards, Freiburg considered by Germans to be a desirable place to live.
+Known throughout Germany for the Albert Ludwig University of Freiburg, thanks to good weather and vineyards, Freiburg is considered by Germans to be a desirable place to live.

 But also due to its secluded location at the border triangle of Germany, France, and Switzerland.

 Exploring Freiburg is best on your two, only this way you will see all the beauty of the city’s architecture.
-Take a stop on Münsterplatz to grab a coffee or typical Freiburg street food an enjoy a view on Münster.
+Take a stop on Münsterplatz to grab a coffee or typical Freiburg street food and enjoy a view of Münster.

 Must see are:

 - Freiburger Münster (cathedral) is Freiburg’s biggest sight, one of the oldest and most beautiful cathedrals in all of Europe.

 - Bächle are small canals that line the streets of the inner city.
 These canals were once meant as a way to fight fires in medieval Freiburg.